datagistips/validator-cli/README.md

 ## Control your data with `control`

+Let's suppose you have a data file named `data.csv` and a data schema named `schema.csv`

 Control a single file against your data schema

 	python validator-cli.py control data.csv schema.csv

-Or control an entire directory of files
+You can also control an entire directory of files

 	python validator-cli.py control -d my_dir schema.csv